Pistes to avoid in La Plagne

 Speed: Geisha, Champagny sector

 The Geisha is another piste that crosses from the Plagne Bellecôte / Roche de Mio sector into Champagny.
-While this run rates among one of the best blue runs in La Plagne, there is a flat section marked below the label on the map above that turns skiers’ left then right (opposite on the map).
+While this run rates among one of the best blue runs in La Plagne, there is a flat section marked below the name on the map above that turns skier’s left then right (opposite on the map).
 If you don’t hold your speed coming into this section, be prepared to walk.
 Another option is to drop off the main run and ride the short off-piste section to join the bottom of the Bozelet.

 Speed: Mont de la Guerre, Champagny sector